idaohlen/idaohlen/README.md

 ## Hi there 👋
-I'm a student currently studying fullstack JavaScript at Chas Academy in Stockholm.
+I'm a student currently studying fullstack JavaScript at Chas Academy in Stockholm graduating in 2026.
+I have a background in illustration and graphic design and have been playing around with building websites since the 00's.

 [View my portfolio here](https://idaohlen-portfolio.netlify.app), or check out the [repo to see how I built it](https://github.com/idaohlen/portfolio).

-Looking for a 6 month internship/LIA with a starting date in december 2025.

 **❤️ webdev, drawing, writing, games, comics, dogs**